 The Habits of Continuous Improvement

+The Team Kata is the process of building the habits of continuous improvement.
 The culture of every organization is embedded in the team, the small group structure at every level, just as the culture of a society is embedded in the family.
 Lean culture is built on the foundation of high performing teams.
 Team Management, or Team Kata (the discipline of learning to function as high performing teams) is built both on the Toyota Production System and years of experience developing natural work teams (a.k.a. “self-management” or “self-directed” teams).

 A description of the Team Management process and its history can be seen here: Team Management For most organizations the challenge of developing lean culture and lean management is two-fold: first, how to change the culture in a significant way, in a reasonable period of time; and second, how to provide the needed training to a large number of people in a consistent and quality manner.
 The Whole-System Architecture process is a method of high engagement design that creates lean culture and high performing teams.
 Online lean training offers a solution to providing training for a large number of people at low cost.